-Protocol "drift" and monitoring hygiene procedures
+Protocol "drift" and monitoring sanitation procedures

 Over time there is a tendency for protocol compliance to decrease.
 Behaviors not specified in the protocol are added.
 Protocol steps are dropped.
 "Shortcuts" are introduced.
 We "drift" away from the protocol specified standards.
-For a checklist on monitoring protocol compliance click HERE.
-Or, paste this URL into your Internet browser: